pip: Python Package Installer

 pip has limitations to consider:

-- Slower package operations than uv
+- Slower package operations than uv, which resolves and installs in parallel

 Learn More